Nick Jr.: Other Nick Jr. blocks for broadcast networks

 Nick Jr. programs and interstitial segments appeared as a Saturday morning block on CBS entitled Nick Jr. on CBS.
 It was part of the general Nick on CBS block, which also included programming from the main Nickelodeon channel until 2 years later on September 18, when it switched back to its previous format.
 It ended after Viacom and CBS Corporation were separated (but re-merged in later years) and was replaced by the KOL Secret Slumber Party block.

-Spanish-language US network Telemundo has aired Blue's Clues (Spanish Pistas De Blue) (as part of the Nickelodeon en Telemundo block) and Dora the Explorer (Spanish Dora la Exploradora) (as part of the Telemundo Kids block) in Spanish.
-Competing Spanish network Univision added Spanish-dubbed versions of Dora the Explorer and its spin-off Go, Diego, Go! to their Saturday morning Planeta U line-up.
-A Spanish-dubbed version of The Backyardigans was later added to the lineup.
+Spanish-language US network Telemundo has aired Spanish-dubbed versions of both Blue's Clues (Pistas De Blue) and Dora the Explorer (Dora la Exploradora) as part of the network's Nickelodeon en Telemundo block.
+Dora la Exploradora would return to the network through its Telemundo Kids block on October 2, 2004, but was eventually pulled off the lineup once more on September 3, 2006, with Telemundo Kids being replaced by a Spanish version of Ion Media's Qubo block (which launched on the same day as Nick Jr. on CBS's shutdown) the following week.

+Dora la Exploradora would later return to Spanish-language broadcast television through competing Spanish network Univision with the launch of its Saturday morning Planeta U line-up on April 5, 2008, joined by Spanish-dubbed versions of its spin-off Go, Diego, Go! and Pinky Dinky Doo from Nickelodeon's sister network Noggin.
+Unlike Telemundo, Univision added on-screen captions of the Spanish words spoken in English during its broadcasts of Dora la Exploradora.
+A Spanish-dubbed version of The Backyardigans was later added to the lineup on June 25, 2011.

-Tr3s, a sister network to Nickelodeon, aired a daily block of Spanish-dubbed Nick Jr. programs under the name Tr3s Jr. to meet E/I requirements for its broadcast affiliates.
-Shows like Pistas de Blue (the Spanish version of Blue's Clues) and Wonder Pets! were featured in the block.
+Tr3s, another sister network to Nickelodeon, aired a daily block of Spanish-dubbed Nick Jr. programs under the name Tr3s Jr. to meet E/I requirements for its broadcast affiliates.
+Shows like Pistas de Blue and Las mascotas maravilla (the Spanish version of Wonder Pets!) were featured in the block.